JetBrains/teamcity-documentation/topics/ssh-keys-management.md

 >Watch our **video tutorial** on [how to check out from SSH repositories](https://www.youtube.com/watch?v=nUTb1BjMMoE) with SSH keys.

-On the __SSH Keys__ page, you can copy the public part of any uploaded non-encrypted SSH key using the __Copy the public key__ link under the key name.
+On the __SSH Keys__ page, you can copy the public part of an uploaded non-encrypted SSH key using the __Copy the public key__ link under the key name.

 <img src="ssh-keys.png" width="706" alt="SSH Keys"/>